meemoo/meemoo.github.io/_posts/2020-10-17-thinking-about-meemoo-2-0.md

 So what is there to do at this point?
 Will there be a Meemoo 2.0?

 Meemoo is built on Backbone and jQuery/UI, which are fairly obsolete.
+On the other hand, they are simple, stable, and _work_.

 A lot has changed in web development in the 9 years since my first commits.
 In the first version, the camera module was powered by Flash, because the [web standards for accessing a device camera](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) hadn't shipped yet.
 As standards like this shipped to the web platform, I was able to remove code and complexity.

 Meemoo's "Hello World" app is a camera module that sends images to an image stack, that can compile an animated GIF.